edwardtanguay/et-mern-crud-site-backend/README.md

 ### create .env file for backend

-- create an `.env` file in the root directory of your project
+- create a `.env` file in the root directory of your project
 - copy in the following content
 - replace all capitalized variables with appropriate data
   - USERNAME